robdcampbell/MovieLibrary/README.md

 # Movie Library (using React).

-(see this project live here: dhfjhdsabfjgsadf.ocm )
+To see this project live here: dhfjhdsabfjgsadf.ocm

 ## Technologies used: